2021 Community Foundation Priorities

 - There are no deadlines and applications may be submitted until funds are fully committed.

 - While general operating support cannot be the focus of the award application, up to 10% of each award budget can be allocated for general operating support.

 - To submit an application, click here.

-- As of April 15, 2021 there are still grant monies available in the COVID-19 Relief and Recovery Fund.
+- There are still grant monies available in the COVID-19 Relief and Recovery Fund.
 Please use this application to apply for awards from that fund.

 Awards to Date None 2021